970.re / Guides

 Market9 min read

-The 970 Infrastructure Blueprint — What's Being Built, What's Being Fixed, and What It Means for Your Home
+The 970 Infrastructure Blueprint — What's Being Built and What It Means for Your Home

 Chimney Hollow Dam complete (uranium delay pushing water to 2027).
 Rawhide coal plant retiring 2029.
 Loveland Pulse is the #1 ISP in the nation.
 I-25 Segment 5 opens 2028.
-Here's what the infrastructure buildout means for where to buy.
+What the infrastructure buildout means for where to buy.

 Read guide →